dosco/graphjin/docs/guide.md

 git clone https://github.com/dosco/super-graph && cd super-graph && make install
 ```

-And then create and launch you're new app
+And then create and launch your new app

 ```bash
 # create a new app and change to it's directory